-Speakers provided thought-provoking banter while enlightening Summit attendees about threats to democracy.
+Speakers provided thought-provoking discourse while enlightening Summit attendees about threats to democracy.

-With the help of the executive director, Kali-Ahset Amen, The Center for Journalism and Democracy grew from a burning desire in Hannah-Jones to an event that excited the future voices of America to be surrounded by those thirsty for the knowledge to drive democracy.
+With the help of the executive director, Dr. Kali-Ahset Amen, the Center for Journalism and Democracy grew from a burning desire in Hannah-Jones to an event that excited the future voices of America to be surrounded by those thirsty for the knowledge to drive democracy.

 Eager student journalists like Nada Merghani, part of North Carolina Central University’s student newspaper, ‘The Campus Echo,’ had their hopes and expectations set before their attendance.

 “I hope to connect with Black movement journalists, who are unapologetically dedicated to the liberation of Black folk through their writing and reporting, and I hope to bring that energy, that joy, that desire to uplift the community back to my school and back to our reporters who have that same dream,” Merghani said.

 In the official opening event, the Center for Journalism and Democracy invited students, professional journalists, and academics to discuss the roles of journalism and democracy.

 “If it weren’t for truthful and courageous storytellers trained through the journalism profession, that democracy that we see today, wouldn’t even be what we have created today,” Amen said.